 The 50 is a vacuum-bagged and resin-infused E-glass hull with a balsa core.
 Carbon fiber adds stiffness without adding on the pounds, and the keels are filled with closed-cell poly foam.
 Designer Simonis was instructed to maximise visibility, which means fewer structural elements.
 To achieve that, carbon-infused ring frames are used instead of wood or composite bulkheads.

 The 50 has the Leopard signature forward cockpit.
 While that might not make it the prettiest boat in the bay, it’s a fantastic space, reached through a door from the saloon: perfect for a sundowner at anchor with a breeze.
 Robertson and Caine first launched the forward cockpit with watertight door with the Morrelli & Melvin-designed Leopard 44.
-Alex Simonis and Simonis Voogd Yacht Design then took over the design pencils, and the idea has proved popular with buyers.
+Alex Simonis and Simonis Voogd Yacht Design then took over the design pencils, and the idea has proved popular with buyers and the 50 has a sleeker profile.
 The Leopard 50 will also be sold for charter as the Moorings 5000.

 - Leopard’s are seaworthy boats.
 Most of them are delivered from South Africa on their own bottoms.